tzolov/elasticsearch-hadoop/README.md

 ESTarget esTarget = new ESTarget("localhost", 9200, "twitter/count/");
 pipeline.write(myWritableSchemaCollection, esTarget);
 ```
-Define the output data format as a custom (Writable) class.
-It needs to be Writable to make it work with Crunch
+The output data format is specified by a Java class.
+This approach uses Jackson's object serialization (inside the `RestClient`)
+to convert the class instances into a proper JSON source object.

+Note: Because of Crunch the provided class has to be a `Writable` instance although you can leave the `readFields()` and `write()`
+methods implementation empty.

 ```java
 public class MyWritableSchema implements Writable, Serializable {